ArnauldDev/kicad-project-power-switching-system/README.md

 - [x] Screen printing validation
 - [x] Generating design files
 - [ ] Assembly of components on the PCB
+- [ ] Functional test of the electronic board and validation of the specifications
 - [ ] Integration of the electronic card in the case
+- [ ] Final test and document review
 - [ ] Device delivery

 ---